A light and whipped version of the traditional American buttercream.

 Hey there!
 Before you scroll, there’s lot’s of important stuff in the post!…including the FAQ section, which may answer any questions you might have about this recipe.
 Enjoy!

 Personally, I really don’t care for the whipped icing you get on grocery store cakes.
-They’re made with shortening and it just feels greasy to me and kind of bland.
+They’re usually made with shortening and it just feels greasy to me and kind of bland.

-I know everyone has their own tastes, but I really wanted to get the yummy taste of American buttercream (without the over the top sweetness) and the fluffiness of that whipped icing.
+I know everyone has their own tastes, but I really wanted to get the yummy taste of American buttercream (without the over-the-top sweetness) and the fluffiness of that whipped icing.

 Unsalted Butter: You’ll want to use unsalted butter.
 If you use salted butter, you may unintentionally add in too much salt.